While north star metrics are incredibly valuable for creating focus and alignment, they provide even more value when paired with a counter metric.

 In other words, not only did you fail to convert the giveaway visitors to your site, you also drove away the original audience that would have converted.

-So, to ensure that you’re focusing on true success rather than gaming a single number, you need to have a counter metric.
+So, to ensure that you’re focusing on true success and not decent-looking stats that never positively convert, you need to have a counter metric.

 In our example above, a good counter metric would have been conversion rates.
 If we saw conversion rates dropping even though the traffic was increasing, we could have stopped what we were doing to investigate the problem.